navcoin/NavHub/content/news/2018-07-04-community-fund-accumulation-begins.md

 <https://navhub.org/projects/>

 You can also start to discuss your project ideas, build your team, or collaborate with other community members.
-A couple of easy ways to connect are on Discord or the navcommunity.net website forum created by Sakdeniz.
+A couple of easy ways to connect with others are on Discord:

 <https://discord.gg/y4Vu9jw>

+Or the navcommunity.net forum created by Sakdeniz:

 <https://navcommunity.net/community-fund>